 If you want to insert another group, right click on 'Subnetwork' once more.
-The
+The new group will be added to the end of the list of groups.

 If you right click on a group and select 'Insert Group', the new group will be inserted before the selected group.